Indian Army: Operation against the Naxalites during 1971

 Under Prime Minister Indira Gandhi, during the president's rule in 1971, the Indian Army and the Indian police launched Operation Steeplechase, a gigantic "counter-insurgency" operation against the Naxalites, which resulted in the death of hundreds of Naxalites and the imprisonment of more than 20,000 suspects and cadres, including senior leaders.
 The army was also assisted by a brigade of para commandos and the Indian paramilitary.
 The operation was organised in October 1969, and Lieutenant General J.F.R.
-Jacob was enjoined by Govind Narain, the Home Secretary, that "there should be no publicity and no records".
-Jacob's request to be presented with written orders was also refused by Sam Manekshaw.
+Jacob was told by Govind Narain, the Home Secretary, that "there should be no publicity and no records".
+Jacob's request to be presented with written orders was also refused by the then Army Chief Sam Manekshaw.

 Bangladesh Liberation War of 1971

 An independence movement broke out in East Pakistan which was crushed by Pakistani forces.
 Due to large-scale atrocities committed against them, thousands of Bengalis took refuge in neighbouring India causing a major refugee crisis there.
 In early 1971, India declared its full support for the Bengali freedom fighters, known as Mukti Bahini, and Indian agents were extensively involved in covert operations to aid them.

-On 20 November 1971, the Indian Army moved 14 Punjab Battalion, of the 45th Cavalry regiment, into Garibpur, a strategically important town in East Pakistan, near India's border, and successfully captured it.
+On 20 November 1971, the Indian Army moved 14 Punjab Battalion of the 45th Cavalry regiment, into Garibpur, a strategically important town in East Pakistan, near India's border, and successfully captured it.
 The following day, more clashes took place between Indian and Pakistani forces.
 Wary of India's growing involvement in the Bengali rebellion, the Pakistan Air Force (PAF) launched a preemptive strike on 10 Indian air bases—at Srinagar, Jammu, Pathankot, Amritsar, Agra, Adampur, Jodhpur, Jaisalmer, Uttarlai, and Sirsa—at 17:45 hours on 3 December.
 However, this aerial offensive failed to accomplish its objectives and gave India an excuse to declare a full-scale war against Pakistan the same day.
 By midnight, the Indian Army, accompanied by the Indian Air Force, launched a major three-pronged assault into East Pakistan.
 The Indian Army won several battles on the eastern front including the decisive Battle of Hilli.
 The operation also included a battalion-level airborne operation on Tangail, which resulted in the capitulation of all resistance within five days.
 India's massive early gains were attributed largely to the speed and flexibility with which Indian armoured divisions moved across East Pakistan.